DanielWinklehner/rfq-dip-epics/AVR/libcom1/README.md

     - For example, to query a channel with identification "a", number 1, and precision 3, send "q01a13", and if the channel's value is 4091.71, it should output `oa1+40923+`.
     - Limitations:
         - Channel identification must be one character, and channel number must each be one digit.
-        - Channels cannot have the identification of 0x00 nor can it have a number of 0x00
+        - Channels cannot have the identification of 0x00 nor can it have a number of 0x00.
-        - Channel identifiers must be unique
+        - Channel identifiers must be unique.
         - Precision must be an integer between 0 and 6, inclusive, because floats lose precision over 6 decimal places.
         - The exponent output is at most 1 digit long.
 If it is longer, it is lost.
 - To set a channel to a new value, send "s", followed by the channel identification, the channel number, and the set float value formatted as a string.